About Special Interest Group 17, Global Issues in Communication Sciences and Related Disorders

 Perspectives on Global Issues in Communication Sciences and Related Disorders

-Perspectives on Global Issues in Communication Sciences and Related Disorders is the SIG's online publication, published by ASHA with HighWire Press.
+Perspectives on Global Issues in Communication Sciences and Related Disorders is the SIG's online publication.
 Perspectives is published two times annually, in May and September.
 SIG 17's Perspectives issues are offered for self-study to earn CEUs.
 Perspectives on Global Issues in Communication Sciences and Related Disorders features:

 - News of SIG activities